bis-med-it/SDMX-dashboard-generator/docs_src/walkthrough.md

 ## Introduction

-SDMX Dashboard generator is an open-source [Dash](https://dash.plotly.com) application that generates dynamic dashboards by pulling data and metadata from SDMX Rest API.
+SDMX Dashboard Generator is an open-source [Dash](https://dash.plotly.com) application that generates dynamic dashboards by pulling data and metadata from SDMX Rest API.
 It has been developed for the [SDMX Hackathon Global Conference 2023](https://www.sdmx2023.org/hackathon).

 ## Main features